electroglyph/atheriz/docs/10_utilities_advanced.md

 ## 10.4 Pathfinding

 ### 10.4.1 Built-in Pathfinding
 Atheriz includes an A* pathfinding implementation in [`atheriz/pathfind.py`](../atheriz/pathfind.py).
-This module exposes functions to calculate optimal routes across node coordinates, supporting automated NPC movement and navigation mechanics.
+It's not super fast, but can pathfind across a maze of thousands of rooms in 100 milliseconds or so.
+Thread-safety slows it down quite a bit, but it works.

 ## 10.5 The Connection Screen